dylanreed/dylan.blog/_posts/2006-07-18-plansplansplansplansplansyplan.markdown

 - Clown
 comments: []
 ---

-<p>Lots of those in the future.
-Here is a basic run down of the aformentioned Plans.Plansplansplans..Plansy..plan.</p>
+Lots of those in the future.
+Here is a basic run down of the aformentioned Plans.Plansplansplans..Plansy..plan.

-<p>Step one: Using my fathers phenomenal skills with power tools, plans found on the internet and other sources, and my total dedication to being awesome; build stage Illusions(oh also part of step one is to only use punctuation incorrectly(.</p>
+Step one: Using my fathers phenomenal skills with power tools, plans found on the internet and other sources, and my total dedication to being awesome; build stage Illusions(oh also part of step one is to only use punctuation incorrectly(.

-<p>Step two: Practice a whole bunch doing these illusions' while recruiting friend's to help? (ok i will stop with the bad punctuation now.)&Atilde;&macr;&Acirc;&iquest;&Acirc;&frac12; Friends, if you are reading this, that means you.</p>
+Step two: Practice a whole bunch doing these illusions' while recruiting friend's to help? (ok i will stop with the bad punctuation now.)Ã¯Â¿Â½ Friends, if you are reading this, that means you.

-<p>Step three: talk to a guy I know who designs lights for shows and what nt to have him help me design a lighting scheme that would work for most theatre settings.</p>
+Step three: talk to a guy I know who designs lights for shows and what nt to have him help me design a lighting scheme that would work for most theatre settings.

-<p>Step four: Train friends how to assist with the tricks.
-Also figure out costumes and other pieces of the puzzle.</p>
+Step four: Train friends how to assist with the tricks.
+Also figure out costumes and other pieces of the puzzle.

-<p>Step five(actually like step 1.5): plan flow of show and dialouge and whatever else is needed.</p>
+Step five(actually like step 1.5): plan flow of show and dialouge and whatever else is needed.

-<p>Step six (really step five): Unleash the greatest clown magician in the world.
-Dance Blaintonfield!!!!!!</p>
+Step six (really step five): Unleash the greatest clown magician in the world.
+Dance Blaintonfield!!!!!!

-<p>Ok so that is the plan. to donate money please email me or paypal: dylan . reed @ Gmail.com</p>
+Ok so that is the plan. to donate money please email me or paypal: dylan . reed @ Gmail.com

-<p>Any sponsers will be listed on in the program for the show if you donate more then $100.oo I iwll send you an autographed picture of me and the cast after the final show.
-If you donate $1000 I will appear at you b-day party and make balloons for everyone there(hopefully less then 300 people)</p>
+Any sponsers will be listed on in the program for the show if you donate more then $100.oo I iwll send you an autographed picture of me and the cast after the final show.
+If you donate $1000 I will appear at you b-day party and make balloons for everyone there(hopefully less then 300 people)

-<p>Please help</p>
+Please help